gene-git/ssl-mgr/README.rst

 Recent changes and important info goes here.

+ * Adjust for upcoming python changes.
+   Some argparse options have been deprecated in 3.12 and will be removed in 3.14.

  * For non-dns servers the *restart_cmd* config can now be either a list of commands or a single command.
    This can be helpful for postfix when using sni_maps; these *must* be rebuilt